frcsdes/research-blog/pages/posts/ubo_convenience_class/content.md

 The fold expression `(Size + ...)` sums over the template parameter pack `Size` and returns the total size of the buffer.
 In the last line, `glBindBufferRange`  makes the connection between the UBO binding point `Bind` and the newly created buffer.
-Memory is freed in the destructor:
+Memory is freed by the destructor:

 ```cpp
 ~UBO() {